Legend of Fei

-The show was premiered on the Hubei TV Channel on December 15, 2020, and then was exclusively broadcast on Tencent Video and WeTV on December 16 of the same year.
-For standard account on Tencent Video, the show aired one episode daily at 20:00 CST from Monday through Sunday, from December 16, 2020 to February 03, 2021.
+The show was premiered on the Hubei TV Channel on 15 December 2020, and then was exclusively broadcast on Tencent Video and WeTV on 16 December of the same year.
+For standard account on Tencent Video, the show aired one episode daily at 20:00 CST from Monday through Sunday, from 16 December 2020, to 3 February 2021.

 Synopsis

 Many years ago, there was chaos in the realm of Jianghu.
 A famous swordsman named Li Zheng (Hu Bing) established the 48 Strongholds to fight against the evils and protect the commons, but after his death, the popular Jianghu sects lost prominence.
 Li Zheng's daughter Li Jinrong (Che Xiao) took over the sects and married Zhou Yitang (Zong Fengyan).
 Their daughter, Zhou Fei (Zhao Liying) grew up in a safe but isolated home.
-Sick of being confined to the place of her birth, Zhou Fei longed to escape and made repeated efforts to get away.
-But her life took a great turn when she almost drowned while saving her cousin and was only saved by a free-spirited young martial arts master named Xie Yun (Wang Yibo).
-Their special relationship started from then.
-They decided to hone their fighting skills together when meeting again after Zhou Fei gained permission to descend the mountains and go on a mission.
-While fighting against Disha Manor and other evil forces, the relationship between Zhou Fei and Xie Yun started to develop.
-With new martial arts masters met along the way, they began to unearth secrets, including that of Xie Yun’s true identity and the treasure that had been hidden for several years by the previous dynasty.
+Sick of being confined to the place of her birth, Zhou Fei longs to escape and makes repeated efforts to get away.
+But her life takes a great turn when she almost drowns while saving her cousin and is saved by a free-spirited young martial arts master named Xie Yun (Wang Yibo).
+Thus begins their special relationship.
+They decide to hone their fighting skills together when meeting again after Zhou Fei gains permission to descend the mountains and go on a mission.
+While fighting against Disha Manor and other evil forces, the relationship between Zhou Fei and Xie Yun develops.
+Meeting new martial arts masters along the way, they begin to unearth secrets, including that of Xie Yun's true identity and the treasure that has been hidden for several years by the previous dynasty.